Accounts and setup

 - What data sources and asset types are supported?

 - How do I add very large files to my catalog?

 - Do I need to move my data into Watson Knowledge Catalog?

 - What is the maximum number of assets I can have in Watson Knowledge Catalog?

-- Does Watson Knowledge Catalog provide data policy services?
+- Does Watson Knowledge Catalog provide policy services?